Singapore Portrait Series currency notes

 The Portrait Series of currency notes is the fourth and current set of notes to be issued for circulation in Singapore.
-It was first introduced on 9 September 1999 by the Board of Commissioners of Currency Singapore (BCCS), whose role was since taken over by the Monetary Authority of Singapore (MAS) post-merger.
+It was first introduced on 9 September 1999 by the Board of Commissioners of Currency, Singapore (BCCS), whose role was since taken over by the Monetary Authority of Singapore (MAS) post-merger.

 This series features the portrait of Yusof bin Ishak, the first president of Singapore.
 The design has been simplified and new security features were introduced.
 Polymer versions of this series were released for general circulation by MAS as of 4 May 2004.

 History

-The Portrait Series was first released by the Board of Commissioners of Currency Singapore (BCCS) on 9 September 1999 to welcome the new millennium, designed by local artist Eng Siak Loy.
+The Portrait Series was first released by the Board of Commissioners of Currency, Singapore (BCCS) on 9 September 1999 to welcome the new millennium, designed by local artist Eng Siak Loy.
 The series has a total of seven denominations in general circulation; the denominations $1 and $500 were not carried forward from the previous Ship Series.
 The colour for denominations up to $50 have been retained, a tradition kept since the era of the Malaya and British Borneo dollar.
-A more standardised approach is adopted across all banknote denominations, with features noticeably differing from all previous series.
+A more standardised approach is adopted across all banknote denominations, with features noticeably different from all previous series.
 For example, the watermark no longer features the lion head symbol.
 Due to design considerations, the dollar sign was considered redundant and is no longer included in this series.
 In addition, the note printing company no longer appears on any part of the portrait note.